babiker7500/Babiker-Yasin-Projects-merrimack-/README.md

 # Babiker-Yasin-Projects-merrimack-
-Various projects under our Master of Software Engineering programs
+Various projects under our Master of Software Engineering Programs at Merrimack College